American Osler Society

-In keeping Osler's memory, the society publishes a newsletter, The Oslerian.
+The society publishes a newsletter, The Oslerian.

 Origins

 John P. McGovern, from Houston, Texas, and Alfred Henderson from Washington, were concerned over the perceived lessening humane effect of science on medical education and the increasing threat of technology.
-Together they formed the American Osler Society in 1970.
+Together with Chester R. Burns they formed the American Osler Society in 1970.
 William B. Bean became the first president, George Harrell the first vice-president, followed by Tom Durant as second vice-president.
 McGovern became the first secretary and the position of "historian" was created in 2000.